 EMERGING MARKETS-Latam currencies set for second week of gains as commodities prices surge

-March 11 (Reuters) - Exporter-heavy Latin American currencies notched a second week of gains on Friday as prices of commodities surged in response to heavy Western sanctions imposed on Russia over its invasion of Ukraine.
+March 11 (Reuters) - Currencies of resource-heavy Latin American economies were set to notch a second week of gains on Friday, even as they were lower on the day, as prices of commodities surged in response to heavy Western sanctions imposed on Russia over its invasion of Ukraine.

-Risk appetite also got a boost after Russian President Vladimir Putin hinted at some progress in Moscow's talks with Ukraine, although he provided no details.
-The news arrived amid fears of rising global inflationary pressures and the fallout on the global economy from Russia's invasion of Ukraine.
+For the day, Latam had gained earlier after Russian President Vladimir Putin hinted at some progress in Moscow's talks with Ukraine, only to reverse course later.

-"Putin's Ukraine comment is giving a lift to risk, but the market really remains in wait-and-see mode... until we see a genuine diplomatic breakthrough from both sides, the market is going to take everything with a grain of salt," said Boris Schlossberg, managing director of FX strategy at BK Asset Management.
+The United States and allies ramped up sanctions on Russia, deepening investor worries about rising inflation due to surging commodity prices and other fallouts from Russia's increasing economic isolation.

+Brazil's real BRBY, BRL= lost 0.7% against a stronger dollar, while currencies of Mexico MXN= and Colombia COP= traded flat.
+Chile's peso CLP= dropped 0.4%

-Latin American assets have been favored by investors, even as the war continues, for their heavy exports of metals, oil and other raw material, prices of which have hit multi-year highs this week.
+Even so, Latam assets .MILA00000CUS, .MILA00000PUS have far outperformed their broader emerging market peers .MSCIEF, .MIEM00000CUS since the war began three week ago, buoyed by the countries' heavy exports of metals, oil and other raw material, prices of which have hit multi-year highs this week.

-The MSCI's index for Latam currencies .MILA00000CUS rose 0.3%, adding up to weekly gains of 0.9% for the week.
-Brazil's real BRBY, BRL= traded between 4.98 to 5 against the dollar and was set for weekly gains of 0.6%.

-"Markets are really coming to the conclusion that Brazil is going to be the absolute prime beneficiary of all of this global turmoil because it is such a massive producer of commodities," Schlossberg said, also warning that a higher-than-expected interest rate hike by the U.S. Federal Reserve could hurt emerging market currencies.

-The Fed is expected to raise its benchmark lending rate by 25 basis points to the range of 0.00% to 0.25% at the end of its policy meeting next week.
-Recent data also showed U.S. inflation hitting a four-decade high, lending more weight to the need for monetary policy tightening.
+"These currencies were already pretty negative in the past," said Jonathan Fortun, economist at Institute of International Finance.

+"People are obviously going out of the Russian rouble RUB=, reducing their exposure in EM Europe and trying to think of (Latam) as a safe haven.
+The idea is that commodities are going up and these countries are posted to actually do better now because their current accounts are going to have better financing."

+Several emerging markets will also hold central bank meetings next week, including Turkey and Brazil.
+The latter has been the most aggressive since the onset of the pandemic - raising the Selic rate from a record-low 2% last March to 10.75% as of last month.
+It is expected to hike by another 100 basis points next week.

+"What the Fed is doing and how inflation is behaving is a little bit more concerning for (Brazil's central bank) in the short run. ...
+The stance that I see right now is a little more on the hawkish side, so maybe hiking up a little more than what they've been doing so far," Fortun said.

-Inflation in Brazil rose more than expected in February to a seven-year high, highlighting broad upward pressure that is expected to intensify because of the commodity prices surge sparked by the war.
+Inflation in Brazil rose more than expected in February to a seven-year high, highlighting the pressure. [nL2N2VE1G7]

-The Mexican peso MXN= added 0.2% after data showed Mexican industrial output unexpectedly posted its fourth consecutive monthly increase in January.

-Several emerging markets will hold central bank meetings next week.
-Turkey, faced with inflation above 50%, and Brazil, which has already seen benchmark rates lifted by nearly 10 percentage points over the past year, are scheduled to meet on Thursday.

-Indonesia, too, sets rates Thursday, while Russia's central bank, having more than doubled the key rate to 20% following the Ukraine invasion, meets on Friday.

-Separately, Chilean leftist Gabriel Boric was sworn in to office as president in a sharp political shift for Chile since its return to democracy three decades ago after the dictatorship of General Augusto Pinochet.
+In Chile, leftist Gabriel Boric was sworn in as president, in a sharp political shift for Chile since its return to democracy three decades ago after the dictatorship of General Augusto Pinochet.

 Stock indexes